Updated May 3 2023

 Why should it be any different for us adults, just because we’re older?

 No matter what stage you’re at in your career or your life, it’s never too late to step into the next phase of your life with your heart and your mind wide open.How looking back can help you leap forward.Click To Tweet

-So, if you’ll indulge me for a moment, let’s take a look at my year that just was, and see how it can apply to you:
+So, if you’ll indulge me for a moment, let’s take a look back at my 2019, and see how it can apply to you:

-After having transitioned my PR Communications Consulting Business to include Personal and Professional Leadership Coaching a few years ago, I consciously chose to introduce multiple streams of income into my business this past year.
+After having transitioned my PR Communications Consulting Business to include Personal and Professional Leadership Coaching a few years ago, I consciously chose to introduce multiple streams of income into my business.
 In addition to traditional, done-for-you communications consulting and private leadership coaching, I introduced live workshops, an online course, a group business mastermind, and taught PR to small business owners through a business associate’s virtual training academy.